LKochan123/Football-fun/README.md

 - **tests/**
   - **test_data_validity/** `Data tests` - Scripts to validate the integrity and correctness of data.

+### Model features:
+- X_status - average points in last 3 or less seasons, newjoiners value is equal to 1.05.
+- XPTS_avg_N - average points in last N or less matches.
+- X_gd_N - difference between scored and lost goals in last N or less matches.
+- X_eff_N - ratio of shots on goal to all shots in last N or less matches.
+- XST_avg_N - average shots taken on target in last N or less matches.
+- X_H2H - average points in last 6 (3 seasons) or less games between specific rival.
+Newjoiners value is equal to 1.05.

+X ∈ {H, A} for both home and away team.
+In my case N = 5 but you can set this value according to your requirements.

 ### Results:
 In this project I used data from 4 leagues: Premier League, La Liga, Serie A and Ligue 1.
 The training set was for seasons 2008/09 - 2019/20 and test set was for 2020/21 - 2022/23.
 I used several different algorithms and below I will show the best result for each of leagues.